Evidence-based food focus for people with MS and health care professionals

 This research will target researchers who run studies that health professionals use as evidence.
 By ensuring that the tools used to target nutrition in studies are accurate and by guiding health professionals about the impact of nutrition for MS, we will begin to grow a more consistent flow of information to people with MS.

 Studies in MS are heavily focused on single nutrients when food and patterns of eating should be targeted.
-This research will bring the focus to food by creating a toolkit for health professionals and decision support tools using artificial intelligence so that people with MS can make decisions related to their eating based upon their individual circumstances.
+This research will focus on food by creating a toolkit for health professionals and decision support tools using artificial intelligence so that people with MS can make decisions related to their eating based upon their individual circumstances.

 Read More